 The following categories of individuals are not subject to the background screening requirements of this policy.

-These exclusions do not limit the University’s right to conduct Sex and Violent Offender Registry Checks on individuals in these categories or its right to prohibit an individual who is listed on a registry that is part of the University’s Sex and Violent Offender Registry Check or who has been convicted of an offense for which he or she must register as a sex or violent offender from serving as a Volunteer.
+These exclusions do not limit the University’s right to conduct Sex and Violent Offender Registry Checks on individuals in these categories or its right to prohibit an individual who is listed on a registry that is part of the University’s Sex and Violent Offender Registry Check or who has been convicted of an offense that requires them to register as a sex or violent offender from serving as a Volunteer.

 Departments/Units